nagapraneethk/personal-vpn-guide/README.md

         3.  **Fix MTU Issues:** If you are on a restrictive network, packet size can be an issue.
 Edit `/etc/wireguard/wg0.conf` and add `iptables -I FORWARD -p tcp --tcp-flags SYN,RST SYN -j TCPMSS --clamp-mss-to-pmtu` to your `PostUp`/`PostDown` rules.
 The full line is in the config template.
 * **Problem: VPN suddenly fails with 'Handshake did not complete', even on a network where it worked before.**
     * **Solution:** This often happens after testing different connection methods.
 Check the `Endpoint` address in your client's config file.
 It must be your server's public IP address (e.g., `198.51.100.123:51820`), **not** a local address like `127.0.0.1`.

+---

+### Contributing

+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

+If you have a suggestion that would make this project better, or if you run into an issue while following the guide, the best way to contribute is by **opening an issue** with the "enhancement" or "bug" tag.
+I'll be happy to look into it!

+If you'd like to contribute directly with fixes or documentation improvements, please feel free to fork the repository and open a pull request.

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+Don't forget to give the project a star!
+Thanks again!

+---

 ### License
 This project is licensed under the MIT License.
 See the `LICENSE` file for details.